Go to Reviews.org AU Edition

 MLB Extra Innings vs. MLB.TV Review

-The MLB season is upon us, the lockout is over, and we know you're here because you have to find the best way to watch the O's, the ‘Stros, or the D-backs.
+The MLB season is upon us, the baseball jerseys are coming out, and we know you're here because you have to find the best way to watch the O's, the ‘Stros, or the D-backs.

 If you live near your favorite team, you should get MLB Extra Innings.
-If you live far from your favorite team, you'll do just fine with MLB.TV.
+If you live far from your favorite team or are only interested in streaming, you'll do just fine with MLB.TV.

 But let's play ball and make a s'more.
 And get s'more information on which service is best for you.
 (The Sandlot, anyone?)